pearson-enabling-technologies/elasticsearch-approx-plugin/README.md

 ## Building and testing

 It's all done via Maven, so just `mvn test` to build the plugin and run the tests.
-Amongst other things, they check that the distinct counts are within a tolerance of 1% of the expected values.
+Amongst other things, they check that the approximate distinct counts are within a tolerance of 1% of the expected values.

-If you get errors like `OutOfMemoryError[Direct buffer memory]]]` or other weird errors from ElasticSearch, then you may need to raise the amount of memory you allocate to the mvn process.
-Try using `-Xmx1G` in the `MAVEN_OPTS` variable.
-(If you're an Eclipse user, put `-Xmx1G` in the VM Arguments box of the Arguments tab in Run Configurations for that test.)

-Yes, this is quite a lot of memory for unit tests, but the tests use several iterations of randomly generated data of increasing size, in order to verify the accuracy of the approximate counts.
+The tests use quite a lot of memory and take several minutes to run.
+This is because they use several iterations of randomly generated data of increasing size, in order to verify the accuracy of the approximate counts in the date histogram.
 The final run puts over a million distinct values in each bucket.

-For the same reason, the tests take several minutes to run.
+If you get any out-of-memory errors, you'll need to raise the amount of memory you allocate to the mvn process.
+From the command line, the pom takes care of this via the argLine parameter.
+If you're an Eclipse user, put ` -Xms1G -Xmx1G` in the VM Arguments box of the Arguments tab in Run Configurations for that test.

+You can always build the package with `-DskipTests` if this is a problem (assuming you trust us to have tested before checking in).

 ### Important note

-Because the error rate for HyperLogLog is a distribution rather than a hard bound, you may occasionally get tests failed due to results being just outside the 1% tolerance.
+Because the error rate for HyperLogLog is a distribution rather than a hard bound, you may in rare circumstances get tests failing due to results being just outside the 1% tolerance.
 If this happens, re-run the test.
 It's only a problem if it happens consistently...

 ## Installing